PrajapatiShefali/ShopperStop/README.md

-# ShopperStop Ecommerce
+# MERN store Ecommerce

 ## Description

-An ecommerce store built with ShopperStop stack.
+An ecommerce store built with MERN store stack.
 This ecommerce store enable three main different flows or implementations:

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component